trane-project/trane-music/courses/major_pentatonic_scale/lesson_F/exercise_3/back.md

-The note in degree number 3 of the F major pentatonic scale is A.
+The note in degree number 3 of the F Major Pentatonic scale is A.